The first two Awards were given to Elizabeth David and Rosemary Hume for their outstanding contribution in the field of food and cooking.

 For the winner of each category there will be an award of £2000 and also £200 for each short-listed book.
 In addition there will be an award of £1500 in honour of John Avery and the Special Commendation Award of £1500 - both of these are at the discretion of the judges.

 The main criteria against which the works are judged are:

 The Special Commendation will be awarded to one of the short-listed books in either the food or drink category.
 The book may be on a specific subject considered too specialised for the main award.
 It may also be a book with a limited life such as a guide or similar book.
 The John Avery Award is in the gift of the trustees.

 When judging the books the Trustees have the help and advice of two independent assessors.
 In 2016 Bee Wilson has kindly agreed to assess the food books and Fiona Beckett will assess the drink books.

 Judging will be in the hands of the Trustees.
 The Trustees' decision will be final and no correspondence will be entered into.

 Authors/Publishers who wish to submit a book for consideration should forward a copy to the Chairman, to each of the Trustees, to the Secretary of the Fund, and to the Assessor for the category in which the book is entered.
 All the names and addresses are on the Contact Us page of this website.
 An entry form should be completed for each book and sent to Katie Lander, the Secretary to the fund.

 It is requested that a copy of each short-listed book is donated to the André Simon Library at the Guildhall.

-The short-list will be announced in mid December 2013 and the Awards presented on 13 March 2014.
+The short-list will be announced in early December 2016 and the Awards presented toward the end of January 2017.